 This is definitely not true and rather silly.
 Everyone is different and many factors come into play when it comes to weight loss such as genetics and environment.
 Numerous researches have been conducted, which states a person’s biological factors will majorly impact their ability to lose or gain weight.
 Willpower is important but it definitely not the only aspect.

 Weight-loss myth #8: Losing weight means you can’t eat any of the foods you love

 You can still eat the foods you love whilst trying to lose weight as mentioned above, everything in moderation.
 If you love pizza and you want some pizza then you get that damn pizza girl.
-However if you eat pizza every day of the week or a few times in one week with no exercise then yes you will gain weight.
+However if you eat pizza every day of the week or a few times in one week with minimal exercise then yes you will gain weight.